 The Hermit tarot card is the ultimate example of a personal quest.
 Finally, honest enough to understand their own limitations, the hermit is trying to shut the world away for some time, long enough to focus on the problem they have to overcome without suffering from outside distractions.

 This is one of the most easily recognizable tarot cards from one deck to the next.
-The hermit in tarot is usually an old man, alone, on a clear background, wearing a long robe, a wooden stick and a lamp (or a candle) in his hands.
-This is the traditional image of the wise old man cutting himself from the world in order to better understand it or understand himself.
+The Hermit in tarot is usually an old man, alone, on a clear background, wearing a long robe, carrying a wooden stick, and a lamp (or a candle) in his hands.
+This is the traditional image of the wise old man cutting himself off from the world in order to better understand it or understand himself.

-As was said above, the meaning of the Hermit tarot card is a quest for knowledge and wisdom.
-A metaphor for meditation and introspection, the hermit removes as many outside stimuli as they can in order to focus on the matter at hand.
+As was said above, the meaning of the Hermit card is a quest for knowledge and wisdom.
+A metaphor for meditation and introspection, the Hermit removes as many outside stimuli as they can in order to focus on the matter at hand.

 This is also a card that could represent a passive mentor, someone who will show you the way instead of telling you how to walk.
 The lantern he holds in his hand represents both his own quest for enlightenment, away from the world, and his readiness to share what he has already learned, the lantern acting as a beacon to guide younger and less experienced people to him for a bit of guidance.

-The Hermit tarot card can almost be dangerous when reversed because the quest for understanding and inner enlightenment can soon turn into a trap for the ego.
-Left to his own devices, the hermit depicted on the major arcana could just as well enter an ego trip and start believing himself better and wiser than the rest of the world, eventually blinding him forever to the end goal of the journey he had come so far on.
+The Hermit card can almost be dangerous when reversed because the quest for understanding and inner enlightenment can soon turn into a trap for the ego.
+Left to his own devices, the Hermit could just as well enter an ego trip and start believing himself better and wiser than the rest of the world, eventually blinding him forever to the end goal of the journey he had come so far on.